-Steve Templet, AIA, ACHA has 25 years of professional experience, concentrating on healthcare planning and design.
-He currently serves as a Senior Project Manager in Sizeler Thompson Brown Architect’s Healthcare Design Group.
-He has led healthcare master-planning and design efforts at many of the local healthcare facilities in the region and has been recognized for both his leadership and management of these projects.
-He has served on the College’s Certification Committee for the last eight years, the last five years as the committee’s chair.
+Steve Templet, AIA, ACHA, ASHE has 30 years of professional experience, focused on healthcare and wellness planning and design.
+He currently serves as an Associate and helps lead the Healthcare Design Group at Sizeler Thompson Brown Architects in New Orleans.
+A lifetime resident of South Louisiana, he has led healthcare master-planning and design efforts at many of the local healthcare facilities in the region and has been recognized for both his leadership and management of these projects.
+A certificant with the College since 2001, he has served on the College’s Certification Committee and Exam Committee.

 Clyde “Ted” Moore III, AIA, ACHA, LEED BD+C is Operations Manager-Architecture for FreemanWhite (a Haskell Company), in the Jacksonville office.
 Ted’s experience includes leading several fully integrated project delivery teams, as an AEC team leader, in the delivery of new and/or renovated medical centers in several states.
 His passion is in the creative planning and design of a comforting patient, family, and staff experience that is an ideal environment for the efficient delivery of healthcare.
 Ted has served and chaired the Communications and Outreach Committee, and is the current Secretary/Treasurer-elect for the Board of Regents.
 Ted is currently licensed in California, Texas, Oklahoma, and Vermont, and attended the University of North Florida.